-The Agency has a formal risk management and governance framework, designed to support the proactive management of risk.
+The Agency has a formal risk management and governance framework in place, designed to support the proactive management of risk.
 The Agency's Risk Management Policy and Framework and Risk Appetite Framework, together set out its risk appetite, its risk management structures and processes and details the roles and responsibilities of staff in relation to risk.
 The Agency has ultimate oversight and accountability in relation to risk management and provides direction by approving the Risk Management Policy and Framework and the Risk Appetite Framework.
-Thereafter the Agency assures itself on an on-going basis that executive management is responding appropriately to risks and it is assisted in this regard by the Audit and Risk Committee (ARC), which monitors adherence to risk governance and risk appetite and ensures risks are properly identified, assessed, managed and reported.
+Thereafter the Agency assures itself on an ongoing basis that executive management is responding appropriately to risks and it is assisted in this regard by the Audit and Risk Committee (ARC), which monitors adherence to risk governance and risk appetite and ensures risks are properly identified, assessed, managed and reported.

-In 2022, the ARC comprised four Agency members, with financial and audit expertise, one of whom is the Chairperson.
-The Committee met formally seven times in 2022.
+In 2024, the ARC comprised three Agency members, with a range of skills appropriate to the ARC's functions including financial and audit expertise.
+The Committee met formally eight times in 2024.